Invariant Hochschild cohomology of smooth functions: Results for proper actions

 \begin{example}[Homogeneous spaces] By the invariant HKR Theorem, we see that whenever the given action is smooth, proper and \emph{transitive}, the invariant cohomology $\HH^\bullet_{G,\cont}(C^\infty(M))$ can be identified with a subspace of $\Lambda^\bullet T_p M$ for an arbitrary point $p \in M$, as an invariant vector field is in this case already fully determined by its value at a single point.
 As such, the cohomology spaces become finite-dimensional.

-In particular, when $M$ is represented as a homogeneous space, i.e. $M = G/H$ with $H$ a closed Lie subgroup of the Lie group $G$, one has a proper action of $G$ on $M$ if and only if the stabilizer $H$ is compact (one implication is a general property of proper maps, the other implication can be shown using the definition of properness via sequences in $G$ and $G/H$).
-In this case, if $\mathfrak{g}$ and $\mathfrak{h}$ are the corresponding Lie algebras of $G$ and $H$, we have
+In particular, when $M$ is represented as a homogeneous space, i.e. $M = G/H$ with $H$ a closed Lie subgroup of the Lie group $G$, one has a proper action of $G$ on $M$ if and only if $H$ is compact: stabilizers of proper actions must be compact, and proving the other direction is a straightforward exercise using the definition of properness via sequences in $G$ and $G/H$.